 A copy of the proposal will also be available for inspection at all reasonable times at both schools in the proposed federation.

-The comments received from the consultation process will be reported to the governing bodies and local authority for final determination.
+The comments received from the consultation process will be reported to Cabinet for final determination.

 The consultation period for this proposal will be 6 weeks from 22nd October 2018 to 10th December 2018.